Awaji puppets that have been handed down to various places

 From around Yasunaga (1772-80), Ichimura Kuzo Shinza collapsed, and the residence of the village, Taihei Tenka.
 Ukuzo Yoshifuku Rokumi died of illness in the 6th year, so he has been suffering from illness year after year from his husband.

-It is said that Kuzo settled in Kamifutta after the troupe collapsed and played the Sanbaso of Taihei Tenka every early spring, but he was probably the actor of his uncle Rokusaburo.
+Kuzo is said to have collapsed and settled in Kamikoda, and played the Sanbaso of Taihei Tenka every early spring, but he was probably the actor of his uncle Rokusaburo.
 Looking at the mention of Sanbaso, it seems that Kuzo started the Sanbaso of Furuta in earnest.
-In the Karasawa family document, there is "Shiki Sanban Kamifutta-eup (Mura) Karasawa Mitsuson possession" which wrote the verse of Sanbaso.
+In the Karasawa family document, there is "Shiki Sanban Kamikoda-eup (Mura) Karasawa Mitsuson possession" which wrote the verse of Sanbaso.
 Although there is no calendar year, Mitsunori Karasawa was born in the early part of the Horeki calendar, so it can be considered that the verses at the time of Kuzo are accurately recorded.
 Since the Sanbaso in each region was orally transmitted, it was often misrepresented, but this document, which accurately conveys the verses of the eighteenth and nineteenth centuries, is an indispensable first-class material for comparative research on the Sanbaso. ..

 According to the article of Anei 3rd year (1774) of "Shinrei Yaguchi no Watari", "Shinrei Yaguchi no Watari (I of Shinrei Yaguchi), this year's Yori teacher Kuzo", it seems that Kuzo taught Furuta dolls in earnest from around this time. ..
 Kuzo's name can be seen as a "puppet caretaker" in the first and second year of Kansei (with a play number), and as a "puppet president" in the 5th to 3rd year of culture.